 Stay in cash your entire life because you're afraid of the market.
 This is the easiest way to become a terrible investor and watch your purchasing power slowly vanish before your eyes.

-Fool contributor Morgan Housel owns shares of Berkshire Hathaway.
-Google is a Motley Fool Rule Breakers recommendation.
-Apple and Berkshire Hathaway are Motley Fool Stock Advisor picks.
-Berkshire Hathaway is a Motley Fool Inside Value pick.
-The Fool owns shares of Berkshire Hathaway, and has a disclosure policy.
+Fool contributor Morgan Housel owns shares of Berkshire Hathaway and Verizon.
+American Express, Berkshire Hathaway, and Intel are Motley Fool Inside Value selections.
+Berkshire Hathaway is a Stock Advisor pick.
+The Fool has created a covered strangle position on Intel.
+Motley Fool Options has recommended a buy calls position on Intel.
+The Fool owns shares of Berkshire Hathaway and has a disclosure policy.